ravi-prakash1907/Problem-Solving-with-Python/notes/Module1.md

-# The Begining
+# The Beginning

 ### Remember!
 1. Can follow any book that covers syllabus
-2. Don't follow websites untill they ain't trusted
+2. Don't follow websites until they ain't trusted

 ## Table of Content